thorpej/Electronics/Tube_Misc/Nixie_IN-14_Breakout/README.md

 Now, hook up your Nixie with this resistor in-series with the anode and connect one of the cathodes to ground, let the digit light up, and measure the voltage drop across the resistor.
 For this example, we'll say that 49V is dropped across the resistor.
-Ths means that 0.7mA is flowing through the tube.
-Now use Ohm's law again to calculate a new resistor value to give you the desired current at the voltage drop that you just measured.
+This means that 0.7mA is flowing through the tube.
+Now use Ohm's Law again to calculate a new resistor value to give you the desired current at the voltage drop that you just measured.
 In this case, I want 1mA to flow through my Nixies, which would mean a 49K resistor;
 47K is the closest standard value which is what I'll use.
 1/2W rating will be sufficient.
 If you want 2.5mA to flow, a 22K resistor will get you close enough; I chose 1mA because I can't tell any difference